GhoshSrinjoy/object-detect-demo/README.md

 ## Quick start (local preview)

 Just open `index.html` in a browser.
-For webcam to work locally, prefer a local web server:
+For the webcam to work locally, prefer a local web server:

 ```bash
 # Python